MarktW86/azure-psdocs-processing/azurermps/3.8.0/AzureRM.ApiManagement/New-AzureRmApiManagementApi.md

 Accept wildcard characters: False
 ```

-### -Name
+### -ServiceUrl
-Specifies the name of the web API.
+Specifies the URL of the web service that exposes the API.
-This is the public name of the API as it appears on the developer and admin portals.
+This URL is used only by Azure API Management, and is not made public.
+The URL must be one to 2000 characters long.

 ```yaml
 Type: String